mircealungu/mircea/thoughtstream.md

 **Jun 19**

-Quick and dirty translation of one of my favorite Lucian Blaga poems.
+A slightly modified (for a more positive feeling) of one of my favorite Lucian Blaga poems.

 ```
 Give me a body
 you mountains.
 And you seas,